JurgenCruz/HomeServerSetup/Setup Home Server.md

 WireGuard has actually already been configured in the Portainer stack and should already be running the VPN.
 The only thing left is to configure the clients that are going to connect to it.
 This can be done in 2 ways: through a QR code or through a `.conf` file.
 Once connected to this VPN, we will be able to access services that we did not expose publicly with our Reverse Proxy such as Portainer and Cockpit, which are too critical to expose to attacks on the public internet.

+> [!NOTE]
-> Note: WireGuard was configured with split tunneling.
+> WireGuard was configured with split tunneling.
 If you want to redirect all client traffic, then you must change the `ALLOWEDIPS` variable in the stack in Portainer to `0.0.0.0/0`.

 #### 5.16.1.
 Steps